1. Help to register more voters --

 12. Become a Poll Worker or Poll Watcher.
-There is a particular need for help in the 2022 elections and being a poll worker or watcher are critical to the success of an election.
+There is a particular need for help in the 2023 and 2024 elections and being a poll worker or watcher are critical to the success of an election.

 Poll workers perform roles such as checking in voters, directing them to the ballot booth and generally trying to make Election Day operations run according to Election law.